aws-samples/nextcloud-server/README.md

 ### Recovery points protection
 To protect backups (recovery points) from inadvertent or malicious deletions, you can enable [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) in compliance mode to provide immutable WORM (write-once, read-many) backups.
 Vaults that are locked in compliance mode *cannot be deleted* once the cooling-off period ("grace time") expires if any recovery points are in the vault.
 Refer to [Protecting data with AWS Backup Vault Lock](https://aws.amazon.com/blogs/storage/protecting-data-with-aws-backup-vault-lock/) for more information.

+### Sensitive data protection
+To strengthen data security posture, you can enable [Amazon Macie](https://aws.amazon.com/macie/) to automate discovery of sensitive data that is uploaded to your S3 bucket

 ## Using Nextcloud